 Cost of Ownership

 Buying a car in this division ought to be a high involvement decision.
 Buyers should be armed with the facts but all too often are instead armed merely with hearsay and skewed badge loyalties.
 So here are the facts about the IS 300h.
-If you had £30,000 to spend and bought one of these, you'd be getting a car that emits just 97g/km of carbon dioxide per kilometre and will eke 65.7 miles from a gallon of unleaded.
-Spend that same thirty grand at an Audi dealer on a car with a CVT gearbox and the best you'll manage is 58.9mpg and 127g/km from the slower 143bhp A4 2.0 TDI SE.
-That's some way off Lexus' mark.
-Free road tax and congestion charge exemption are yours in the Lexus but it's worth bearing in mind that it's only the SE trim that dips under 100g/km.
+If you had £30,000 to spend and bought one of these, you'd be getting a car that in SE guise, emits just 97g/km of carbon dioxide per kilometre and will eke 67.3 miles from a gallon of unleaded.
 The IS 300h Luxury grade is rated at 103g/km, while the IS 300h F Sport and Premier grades are good for 109g/km, qualifying for zero first-year VED charge.
 Residual values of the IS have always been good, propped up by the model's brilliant reliability and customer satisfaction metrics, as well as modest insurance ratings.
 This car looks set to continue that form line.

 On paper, the IS300h hybrid offers the best of almost all worlds.
 You get the smoothness and cleanliness of a petrol engine, with the economy and torque response of a diesel.
 The hybrid technology is now mature, as thousands of cab drivers with quarter million mile Priuses will attest.
 If you get better performance, better economy and lower emissions from a car that's better equipped and more affordable than rival diesels, you have to ask yourself why you'd shop elsewhere.
 It's been a long time since we've had a genuinely credible rival to break up the BMW 3 Series, a Mercedes C-Class and Audi A4 triumvirate.
 The Jaguar X-TYPE, the Volvo S60, the Alfa Romeo 159 and the first two generations of Lexus IS all tried and largely failed.
 This one deserves better.
 Do the homework and you'll see why.